LIS

 B. There shall be evidence of a structured daily routine designed to ensure the delivery of program services.

-F. Routines shall be planned to ensure that each resident receives the amount of sleep and rest appropriate for his age and physical condition.
+E. Routines shall be planned to ensure that each resident receives the amount of sleep and rest appropriate for the resident's age and physical condition.

 Statutory Authority